Private companies and COVID-19

 Accessing the debt markets during and after the crisis

-In this article, Deloitte Private outlines four areas of opportunity companies can consider to meet their needs, including:
+In this paper, Deloitte Private outlines four areas of opportunity companies can consider to meet their needs, including:

 Governments around the world have unleashed a wave of targeted assistance programs meant to help sustain employers through the crisis.
-Finance leaders should investigate whether they qualify for these government-led programs, as tapping them could help improve their cash positions, restart suspended operations, rehire employees, and fund other recovery efforts.
-As they consider applying for such relief, they should recognise that public scrutiny is increasing of companies in relatively stable situations that receive public funds are subject to increasing public scrutiny.
+Finance leaders should investigate whether they qualify for these government-led programs, as tapping these reserves could help improve their cash positions, restart suspended operations, rehire employees, and fund other recovery efforts.
+As they consider applying for such relief, finance leaders should recognize that companies in relatively stable situations that receive public funds are subject to increasing public scrutiny.

 One way or another, companies need to be proactive in terms of taking advantage of any incremental capital they can raise while the low-rate environment lasts.
-That may be with existing lenders or other providers – do not assume that all banks and other capital providers look at the attractiveness of a situation the same.
-For leveraged borrowers in more stable financial sectors, now may be the time to lock in relatively low long-term rates to pay down short-term operating debt.
-But traditional credit opportunities may even still be available to those whose businesses have been hit hard by the shutdowns – so long as they act quickly.
+That may be with existing lenders or other providers—do not assume that all banks and other capital providers look at the attractiveness of a situation the same.
+For high-yield issuers in more stable financial condition, now may be the time to lock in relatively low long-term rates to pay down short-term operating debt.
+But traditional credit opportunities may even still be available to those whose businesses have been hit hard by the shutdowns-so long as they act quickly.

 Given the relative paucity of traditional credit for many affected private companies in the middle-market space, it may be necessary to consider alternative forms of capital to get through this challenging period (e.g., private debt lenders, special situation funds).
 These alternative debt funding sources are allowing some companies the flexibility to avoid pursuing potentially more costly transactions in which they give up equity in the business - or sell it outright.
 But they do come with potential downsides that financial leaders should consider.